 Ensure that the varnish is thin enough to work with so that the brush marks will not be noticed.
 Using a 2” (50mm) brush to paint the central panel face and finishing in the direction of the wood grain, I flick the brush tip upwards before the central face panel edge.

 Similarly, and moving quickly, I paint the surrounding mouldings.
 By dividing the entire frame into manageable segments and with free-flowing paint, a wet edge should be left throughout the entire coating.

 Maintaining a wet edge means that when you are painting, your brush strokes are finished directly next to the previously painted area.
-Not by painting one corner then painting the opposite corner, before lastly filling in the middle.
-Work circularly and in a prompt fashion.
+Work circularly and quickly.

 When finishing brush strokes in corners, flick the brush away from the corner, following the direction of the edge.
 Repeat this until the brush strokes are even and the paint begins to level on the surface.

 After twenty four hours, the varnish is hard enough to lift the board outside onto waiting trestles.